-The most common applications of induction furnaces are in the machinery manufacturing industry and metallurgical industry, so what are the specific uses of induction furnaces?
+The most common applications of electric induction furnaces are in the machinery manufacturing and metallurgical industries, so what are the specific uses of induction furnaces?
 Red Teng editor to introduce to you.

 The biggest feature of induction furnace heating is that the workpiece can be directly heated, the workpiece heating speed is fast, the temperature is easy to control, and no metal impurities are mixed in the heating process, so it has a wide range of applications.